MarimerLLC/csla/docs/Upgrading to CSLA 9.md

   * Now has a constructor requiring a `MethodInfo` parameter
   * Property `MethodInfo` property set removed and replaced by the constructor
 * `Csla.Reflection.DynamicMemberHandle` does not accept any `null` parameters now.
 That includes having no get/set for a property/field.
+* `Csla.Rules.BrokenRule` can not be instantiated by user code.
+It wasn't useable before because all property setters were internal.
+* `Csla.Rules.BrokenRulesCollection` does not accept any null, empty or white space values for methods which accepts a string for a property name.
+* `Csla.Rules.IRuleContext.Add*Result(...)` methods now throw an `ArgumentException` when the provided `string description` is `IsNullOrWhiteSpace`.